CJRI Justice Continuum

 For further explanation of the criminal justice continuum, and more detailed information on the reforms needed, as well as the importance of focusing on how poverty and returning citizens are spatially focused in specific neighborhoods in the US, please see our foundational report Ending This Place of Torment: a framework for transforming the criminal justice continuum.

 Being aware of the continuum is the start of the process of changing the system.
-CJRI’s program work includes the Justice Audit of the local continuum, and local work to make change happen, through the Aspen Justice Network.
+CJRI’s work will include launching Justice and Governance Partnerships in 10 communities, starting in 2021, to take a deep dive with community partners to understand the local justice ecosystem, and how data can be used to change local policies.
 Learn more about our program work.